bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Listing the uploaded files of an app

 Wondering how many code signing files belong to an app?
-Get a list of them for a specific app with the `GET` method.
+Get a list of them with the relevant Bitrise API using the `GET` method.

+The required parameters will be:

+* app slug

+Optional parameters are:

+*

+*

 For example, for provisioning profiles: